-REMOTE AREA Architect Designed Luxury Mountain Home With An Amazing Interiors In Fort Munro
+REMOTE AREA Architect Designed Luxury Mountain Home, RESORTS, RESTAURANT With An Amazing Interiors In Fort Munro

 source taken by TOURISM DEVELOPMENT IN FORT MUNRO BOOK by Architect Shafqat sharjil Buzdar, design by architect shafqtat buzdar

-There were many things on my schedule when I travelled from TAUNSA to Fort Monro and familiarize myself with this less travelled rout to Quetta.
+There were many things on my schedule when I traveled from TAUNSA to Fort Munro and familiarize myself with this less travelled rout to Quetta.